 Pantry Staples

 - Flour.
-There are many different types of flour, including all-purpose flour, bread flour, cake flour, self-rising flour, whole wheat flour, gluten free flour, and more.
-They vary by protein content and purpose.
+There are many different types of flour, including all purpose flour, bread flour, cake flour, self rising flour, whole wheat flour, and gluten free flour.
+They vary by protein content and purpose, and that affects texture in cookies, cakes, and breads.

-- Baking soda & baking powder.
-Baking soda and baking powder are two leavening agents that help baked goods rise and create structure.
+- Baking soda and baking powder.
+These are leavening agents that help baked goods rise and give cakes, muffins, and cookies structure.
+They are not interchangeable, so always follow the recipe.

 - Cocoa powder.
-Cocoa powder is used to give a chocolatey flavor to baked goods and garnishes.
-Most recipes call for an unsweetened cocoa powder.
+Cocoa powder adds chocolate flavor to cakes, brownies, cookies, and hot chocolate mixes.
+Most recipes call for unsweetened cocoa powder, and some specify natural or Dutch processed.

 - Nuts.
-Walnuts, hazelnuts, pecans, and pistachios are all types of nuts that are common in holiday baking.
+Walnuts, hazelnuts, pecans, almonds, and pistachios are popular in holiday baking for flavor and crunch.

 - Oil.
-Vegetable oil, coconut oil, avocado oil, and olive oil are used in recipes to keep baked goods moist and prevent them from sticking to pans.
+Neutral oils like vegetable oil, grapeseed oil, avocado oil, and light olive oil help keep baked goods moist and prevent sticking.

 Refrigerator Staples

 - Milk.
-Whole milk is used in baking recipes to help brown evenly and enhance flavor.
+Whole milk is commonly used in batters, custards, and frostings to improve browning and add richness.

 - Heavy whipping cream.
-Heavy cream is used to make rich, creamy desserts and create fluffy frostings and toppings for baked treats.
+Heavy cream creates rich, creamy desserts and fluffy whipped toppings, and is used in ganaches, sauces, and fillings.

 - Eggs.
-To warm up cold eggs, submerge them in a bowl of warm water (not hot water) for approximately five minutes.
+Place cold eggs in a bowl of warm water, not hot water, for about five minutes to gently warm them.

 How to Choose the Right Ingredients